nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * has at most one component that is dependent on it (e.g `InvalidInputException` and the `UI` component)
 * contains an enumeration of error messages specific to that component

+More details on the specific implementation can be found at [Section 4.3: Exception Handling](#exception-handling).

 ### Common Classes

 There are two common classes, `Constants` and `Common`.